 Acquisition of the facility—now the Susan E. Brackett Dance Center—is the first phase of a three-phase project to consolidate physical locations and expand the ballet’s offerings, as well as position itself worldwide as a desirable location for dancers.
 Robert Mills, the company’s artistic director, compared professional dancers to professional athletes in terms of how facilities and opportunities attract them.

 “The recruiting process is very similar,” Mills said.
 “They look at the company, facilities, choreographer, performance space, and the quality of offerings.
 Also, just like professional athletes, they have a short window of time in which to perform, so they want as many performances as possible in that time.”

 The 28,000-square- foot facility contains a shortened basketball court, and under the oversight of board member Jeff Blake—who is also the president of Gumerson Blake Design Build—the court is being converted into a practice floor that is 2.5 times the size of the Civic Center stage.
 As part of phase three, though, that practice floor will also become a theater for small productions, including modern dance and ballet.

 “The theater will allow us to stage small performances—experimental, avant- garde, modern—without the worry of filling a 2,400-seat theatre like the Civic Center,” Mills said.
 “The theater will make it possible to offer more opportunities to our dancers, and we can use it to stage the end-of- year performances for our school.”

-For the full story, pick up the Summer 2017 issue of Territory:OKC.
+This story originally appeared in the Summer 2017 issue of Territory:OKC.
 For more on architect Wade Scaramucci, click here.